bitnami/charts/TESTING.md

 - [ ] Include only necessary files
 - [ ] Test code needs to be [maintainable](https://testautomationpatterns.org/wiki/index.php/MAINTAINABLE_TESTWARE)
 - [ ] Test names should be descriptive
+- [ ] Test data should be generated dynamically

 ### Cypress